-Do you need to understand the divorce process in 2020 ?
+Do you need to understand the divorce process?
 You have been wrestling with the idea of divorce for months, even years.
 It’s a big thing to consider because a marriage break-up is devastating; you’ve committed to each other, and now you’re going to break it.
 It isn’t an easy decision to come to, and it can often take a very long time and a lot of trying to get to this part.
 If you have finally decided that you are ready to go for it, the biggest question is – now what?

 Deciding that you’re ready for divorce is one thing, but actually being able to go through the process and come out the other side?
 That’s no picnic.
 Divorce is huge.
 It’s as life-altering as marriage was in the first place and figuring out what to do once you decide to divorce is hard.
 It would have a considerable effect on almost every area in your life, from your career to your children – if you had any.
 The reason that divorce is such a big deal is that everything is connected.